The stages of change in addiction vary among recovery specialists.

 Ultimately, the goal is to reach the termination part of the sixth stage.

-Termination is where the individual in recovery no longer finds the alcohol or the drug to present temptation or threat and has the confidence in coping without fear of relapse.
+Termination is when the individual in recovery no longer finds the alcohol or the drug to present temptation or threat and has the confidence in coping without fear of relapse.
 What an exciting idea!
 Working through all the stages of change in recovery can help you avoid relapse.

 Change is certain, if not an incredibly strong possibility when you have worked through the stages of change effectively.